Nonlinear Modeling for Soft Pneumatic Actuators via Data-Driven Parameter Estimation: INTRODUCTION

 The remainder of this paper is organized as follows.
-Section 2 formulates the theories of the stress-strain relationship of materials.
+Section 2 formulates the theories of mechanical properties of materials.
 Section 3 discusses the dynamical modeling of soft robots.
 Section 4 demonstrates the experimental results, and Section 5 discusses and concludes the work.